Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 The Europeans have lots of watercress and other lovely greens that we consider exotic here.
 And amazingly, even without my green smoothies, and despite a few servings of gelato and crepes, I came home the same weight and had lots of energy each day for our adventures.

-Healthy Fast Food Choice
+3. Make a Healthy Fast Food Choice

 Stateside, Subway is our standby as “fast food” on trips.
 Here’s what you do: get the “wheat” bread and order a Veggie Delite.

-Tell the teenage employee to put on LOTS of cucumbers, bell peppers, tomatoes, and shredded carrots, and spinach if they have it (skip the iceberg lettuce).
+Tell the teenage employee to put on LOTS of cucumbers, bell peppers, tomatoes, and shredded carrots, plus spinach if they have it (skip the iceberg lettuce).
 For a sauce, we just do brown mustard.

 Then, your sandwich lies there, open, looking a little skimpy.